Background pattern

 • difficulty sleeping

-• memory problems, which in most cases resolved when treatment was stopped.
+• Memory problems, which in most cases were resolved when treatment was discontinued.

 • strange sensation in the skin, such as burning, pinching, tingling, or numbness (paresthesia)

-• involuntary movements of leg agitation during sleep
+• involuntary movements of agitation of the legs during sleep

 • fainting (syncope)